libratbag/libratbag/doc/dbus.rst

         :type: u
         :flags: read-only, constant

-        The index of this profile
+        The zero-based index of this profile

     .. js:attribute:: Name